parklez/blog/_posts/2025-10-02-interview-experience-with-hennge.md

 - **Read the instructions as many times as you need**, pay attention to the wording of what is required and expected.
 This is easily overlooked!
 - Pay attention to the constraints and if your code should handle edge-cases/exceptions!
 I personally only handle if they specify the expected behavior, otherwise I just add a comment on the matter!
 - Use clean code principles: Appropriate naming for functions and variables, good use of parameters, well defined functions, and so on!
-- A well-written docstring/documentation - Don't leave doubts about the method, parameters, outputs and its caveats!
+- A well-written doc-string/documentation - Don't leave doubts about the method, parameters, outputs and its caveats!
 - Use type hinting in Python, it's a must these days!
 - Don't over-engineer something that can be simple!
 It's less prone for failure/mistakes down the line!
 No one wants to deal with code no one can easily understand or predict!
 - Make sure to use the language's set of good practices and safety measures (basic stuff as how to properly initialize and deal with variables, limitations and so on)
 - Make unit tests in case you're given examples of inputs and outputs!
-- Use Linters/Static code analysers such as Pylint, Flake8, Mypy, etc...
+- Use Linters/Static code analyzers such as Pylint, Flake8, Mypy, etc...
 - Use code formatters such as Black, isort, autopep8, etc...
 - Test your solution and double check for any detail that you might have missed!